ThomasFabula/piezoelectric_simulation/README.md

 ## FEM

 ### silicon
-- piezoelectric simulation of MEMS-sensors
+- piezoelectric simulation of MEMS-sensors & actuators
-- based on silicon with thin-film layers
+- based on silicon resonators & actors with thin-film layers for excitation
 - ZnO, AlN thin-films and PZT ceramics

 ### quartz